AutoGraph-R1: End-to-End Reinforcement Learning for Knowledge Graph Construction: Related Work

-The construction of KGs has evolved from traditional rule-based systems like OpenIE \citep{angeli_leveraging_2015} to more flexible LLM-based pipelines such as PiVE \citep{han_pive_2024}, iText2KG \citep{lairgi_itext2kg_2024}, KGGEN \citep{mo_kggen_2025}, GraphRAG \citep{edge_local_2025}, and AutoSchemaKG \citep{bai_autoschemakg_2025}.
+Large Language Models (LLMs), despite demonstrating strong reasoning capabilities \citep{deepseek-ai_deepseek-r1_2025}, remain susceptible to factual hallucinations \citep{ji_survey_2023, huang_survey_2025} and knowledge incompleteness \citep{peng_study_2023}.
+Retrieval-Augmented Generation (RAG) \citep{lewis_retrieval-augmented_2021, gao_retrieval-augmented_2024} mitigates these issues by grounding LLMs in external knowledge sources, thereby improving factual accuracy and reasoning.
+A burgeoning area of research extends RAG with graph-structured knowledge \citep{peng_graph_2024, xiang_when_2025, zhang_survey_2025, han_rag_2025}.
+In these pipelines, graphs serve two primary functions.
+First, as knowledge indices, where the graph organizes and connects raw text chunks, and its structural properties are leveraged for more sophisticated retrieval strategies \citep{liang_empowering_2024,liu_graphcoder_2024,zhang_multi-domain_2024,wang_knowledge_2023, li_graphreader_2024}.
+Methods like HippoRAG \citep{gutierrez_hipporag_2025, gutierrez_rag_2025} exemplify this by exploiting structural connections to access relevant information more effectively \citep{xiao_terag_2025}.
+Second, as knowledge carriers, where the graph itself is the primary information source, and the model reasons directly over recovered subgraphs \citep{shen_reason-align-respond_2025,liu_knowledge_2024}.
+This paradigm is adopted by approaches such as Think-on-Graph \citep{ma_think--graph_2025, sun_think--graph_2024}, SubgraphRAG \citep{li_simple_2025}, StructRAG \citep{li_structrag_2024}, and KnowGPT \citep{zhang_knowgpt_2024}.
+The construction of KGs has evolved from traditional rule-based systems like OpenIE \citep{angeli_leveraging_2015} to more flexible LLM-based pipelines such as PiVE \citep{han_pive_2024}, iText2KG \citep{lairgi_itext2kg_2024}, KGGEN \citep{mo_kggen_2025}, GraphRAG \citep{edge_local_2025}, LightRAG \citep{guo_lightrag_2025} and AutoSchemaKG \citep{bai_autoschemakg_2025}.
 While powerful, these LLM-driven methods typically generate a static graph based on fixed prompts or heuristics, often evaluated using intrinsic metrics.
-However, the optimal structure of a KG is highly dependent on variety of downstream applications \citep{gubanov_cancerkgorg_2024,wu_medical_2024,zhao_agentigraph_2024,he_enhancing_nodate,he_g-retriever_2024, liu_codexgraph_2024}.
+However, the optimal structure of a KG is highly dependent on variety of downstream applications \citep{gubanov_cancerkgorg_2024,wu_medical_2024,zhao_agentigraph_2024,he_enhancing_nodate,he_g-retriever_2024, liu_codexgraph_2024, bai_top_2025, huang_atlaskv_2026}.
 For instance, a graph acting as a text index may prioritize fine-grained partitioning, while one used for reasoning chains requires long-range connectivity \citep{jin_graph_2024,huang_ritek_2024}.
 This creates the disconnect we identified earlier: a graph built to be ``good'' in isolation may be functionally poor for a specific task.
 Our work addresses this gap by optimizing graph construction directly for downstream performance, a problem that, to our knowledge, has not been systematically investigated, despite progress in KG refinement and completion techniques \citep{chen_differentiable_nodate, chen_entity_2024, chen_neuro-symbolic_2024, zhang_contrastive_2022, dong_active_2023}.